Why the Local Tech Industry Should be Pressuring Politicians

 From there, Kenney did yet another thing to make Philadelphians look twice: He announced plans for his “North Star Conference,” a city-supported tech conference focused on creating more diversity in tech.

 “The earlier you start with children in tech, the quicker they’ll pick it up.
 Our kids are really smart, they’ll pick it right up and we’ll be a less poor city in the next generation,” Kenney said.

 “We’re closer, but we’re not there yet,” he said. “

 Since his term in office he’s continued to build on tech departments like the Office of Information and Technology and the Office of Open Data and Digital Transformation.
 But all the offices and councils don’t mean much in the city if there’s no talent here to join them.
 Which is where yet more politics comes into play–how can Philadelphia draw more tech talent to the city?

 According to Curalate CEO, Apu Gupta, Mayor Kenney and the city need to take more bets.

 “We need to encourage audacity,” says Gupta.
 “Some of the biggest bets are going to have the greatest impact, but many of these ideas may seem crazy to people at first.
 The ecosystem of companies and investors focusing on the earliest-stage ventures here in Philly would be well served to focus less on early traction and more on the potential of the team and the concept.”

 Innovation starts by serving the community, and the people, who inspire you to chase your passion.
 That’s why UnitedHealthcare is proud to shine a spotlight on Philadelphia’s forward thinkers and their outside the box ideas through the Inspiring Innovation Series.
-To find out more about UnitedHealthcare, visit uhc.com/phillyinnovation.This post is a sponsored collaboration between UnitedHealthcare and Philadelphia magazine's advertising department.
+To find out more about UnitedHealthcare, visit uhc.com/phillyinnovation.This is a paid partnership between UnitedHealthcare and Philadelphia Magazine's City/Studio